-Flush the cooling water passages.
-(See page 49 for information on flushing the cooling water passages.)
+(1) Flush the cooling water passages.
+(See page 49 for flushing procedures.)

 If you will be storing the watercraft for a prolonged period, such as winter storage, top off the fuel tank with fresh gasoline and add fuel stabilizer and conditioner to the fuel tank according to the manufacturer's instruction before starting the engine.